j03m/alfred/option_strategy.md

     * take a position
     * track results
 * create a process that can just run forever, detects if there is no internet and waits
+* Another env - if we can't short or option due to restrictions is to find every possible 3x inverse etf and trade their relationships

 # Dividend Strategy